nzt4567/brainfuck/README.md

 brainfuck
 =========

-Brainfuck/Brainloller/Braincopter programming language interpreter written in python So far, only the brainfuck interpreter is finished :/
+Brainfuck/Brainloller/Braincopter programming language interpreter written in python.
+So far, only the brainfuck interpreter is finished.